 Exclusive access to events and offers

 Uber Visa Card users will get exclusive invites to events and offers in select U.S. cities.
 Uber app users may already be familiar with this perk if they have checked out Uber’s Visa Locals Offers.
 Cardholders earn Uber credit when they visit participating stores and restaurants if they pay with a Visa card (like the Uber Visa Card).
-Uber’s banded credit card is a Visa, so cardholders can earn rewards — like 10% Uber rewards if you shop at Whole Foods — plus the regular purchase rewards if they use the Uber Visa Card at checkout.
+Uber’s branded credit card is a Visa, so cardholders can earn rewards — like 10% Uber rewards if you shop at Whole Foods — plus the regular purchase rewards if they use the Uber Visa Card at checkout.

 What to watch out for with the Uber Visa Card

-1% cashback on all other purchases
+1% back on all other purchases

 For all other purchases, 1% isn’t a very competitive offer.